 A DNS reply with one or more AAAA resource records indicates that the access network is utilizing IPv6 address synthesis.
-In some scenarios NXDOMAIN and NXRRSET hijacking performed by the access network may result in a false positive.
-One method to detect such hijacking is to query a Fully Qualified Domain Name (FQDN) that is known to be invalid (and normally return an empty response or an error response) and see if it returns a valid resource record.
-However, as long as the hijacked domain does not result in AAAA resource record responses that contain well-known IPv4 address in any location defined by RFC6052, the response will not disturb Pref64::/n learning procedure.
+In some scenarios captive portals, or NXDOMAIN and NODATA hijacking, performed by the access network may result in a false positive.
+One method to detect such hijacking is to query a fully qualified domain name that is known to be invalid (and normally return an empty response or an error response) and see if it returns a valid resource record.
+However, as long as the hijacked domain does not result in AAAA resource record responses that contain well-known IPv4 address in any location defined by RFC6052, the response will not disturb the Pref64::/n learning procedure.